mozilla/glean/docs/dev/testing.md

 ## Running all tests

-The tests for all languages may be run from the command line (on Unix platforms):
+The tests for all languages may be run from the command line:

 ```
 make test
 ```

+---

+_Windows Note:_ On Windows, `make` is not available by default.
+While not required, installing `make` will allow you to use the convenience features in the `Makefile`.

+---

 ## Running the Rust tests